adam-ballinger/byte-packet/README.md

 ## Features

 - **Cryptographically Secure Random Payloads:** Generate secure random data with randomness that meets cryptographic standards.
-- **Checksum Calculation and Validation:** Create data packets with easy-to-use checksum utilities.
+- **Checksum Calculation and Validation:** Each BytePacket includes a checksum to ensure data integrity.
+Corruption to the data will result in an invalid payload/checksum pair.
 - **Flexible Byte Packet Management:** Split, combine, and manage byte arrays packets with custom metadata flags, payload sizes, and checksum sizes.
-- **Encoding/Decoding:** Encode and decode data using Base58.
+- **Encoding/Decoding:** Encode and decode data using Base58 for compact representation.
+- **Header Flags:** The `flag` field in the header can be used to store meta data about the packet.

 ## Installation